sublimelsp/LSP/docs/src/customization.md

 },
 ```

-But generally, you should not need to restrict your key bindings to specific scopes and just rely on checking the capability context.
+Generally, you should not need to restrict your key bindings to specific scopes and just rely on checking the capability context.

 ## Mouse map configuration